Marshall Faulk: Injuries and retirement

 On July 21, the Rams announced that Faulk would undergo reconstructive knee surgery and miss the entire 2006 NFL season.
 During the season Faulk served as an analyst for the NFL Network's NFL Total Access.

 During an NBC Sunday Night Football halftime show, Faulk was asked by one of the announcers, "So are you retired or not?"
 Faulk said that he was still a Ram, and would be a Ram for the rest of his life.
 He then said that if the Rams would have him back, he would play next year, as he was able to run full speed on his re-built knees, but on March 26, 2007, Faulk announced his retirement from football.

 On November 29, 2007, the Rams announced that they would be retiring Faulk's number.
-The ceremony was during halftime of the Thursday night game against the Pittsburgh Steelers on December 20, 2007.
+The ceremony was held during halftime of a Thursday night game against the Pittsburgh Steelers on December 20, 2007.
 In 2010 on the NFL Network's The Top 100: NFL's Greatest Players, Faulk was voted the number 70 player of all time.

 In 2011, Faulk's first year of eligibility, he was elected into the Pro Football Hall of Fame.
 As a running back, he placed first in receiving yards (6,875), second in pass receptions (767), second in receiving touchdowns (36), third in yards from scrimmage (19,154), and tenth in rushing yards (12,280).

-Faulk scored seven two-point conversions and it is an NFL record.
-He also has NFL records with five games of 250+ yards from scrimmage and 14 games of 200+ yards from scrimmage.
-He is the only player to have 70+ rushing touchdowns and 30+ receiving touchdowns.